 4. Assessments of Need

-Where a local authority is made aware that an adult in a custodial setting may have care and support needs, they must carry out an assessment as they would for someone in the community.
-The standards and approach to assessment and determination of need should apply to individuals within custodial settings, bearing in mind that an adult with care and support needs will no longer have the benefit of support they may have relied upon in the community.
-It is likely that there will be complexities for carrying out assessments in custodial settings and consideration should be given to how such assessments will be carried out in an efficient way for all involved (for example making appointments and consideration of the number and type of staff required to be involved).
+When a local authority is informed that an adult in a custodial setting may have care and support needs, they must carry out an assessment as they would for someone in the community.
+The same standards and approach to assessment and decision making about whether someone has care and support needs should apply to adult in custodial settings, as to those who are not in the criminal justice setting, bearing in mind that an adult in prison will no longer have the same level of support they may have relied upon in the community.
+It is likely that there will be complexities for carrying out assessments in custodial settings and consideration should be given to how such assessments will be carried out in the most efficient way for all involved.

-The local authority may also combine a needs assessment with any other assessment it is carrying out, or it may carry out assessments jointly with, or on behalf of another body, for example prisoners’ health assessments.
+The local authority may also combine a needs assessment with any other assessment it is carrying out, or it may carry out assessments jointly with, or on behalf of another organisation, for example prisoners’ health assessments.

-- the person lacks the capacity to refuse and the local authority believes that the assessment will be in their best interests; or
+- the person lacks the mental capacity to refuse and the local authority believes that the assessment will be in their best interests; or

 - the person is experiencing, or is at risk of, abuse or neglect (see Section 1, What is Safeguarding and Why does it Matter?).